 South Carolina’s workforce is made up of many people engaged in medium and heavy-duty labor.
 For this reason and many others, brain injuries commonly occur at work in Lexington, Columbia, Orangeburg, and other parts of South Carolina.
 Whether you experience a concussion or a severe closed head injury at work, your ability to work and earn a paycheck could be at stake.
-Therefore, it's important to be able to recognize the symptoms of a traumatic brain injury and to know about South Carolina laws concerning on-the-job brain injuries, so you can make sure your legal rights are protected if you suffer a TBI at work.
+Therefore, it's important to be able to recognize the symptoms of a traumatic brain injury and to know about South Carolina laws concerning on-the-job brain injuries, our South Carolina personal injury attorney recommends, so you can make sure your legal rights are protected if you suffer a TBI at work.

 South Carolina Workers' Comp Laws for On the Job Brain Injuries

 South Carolina’s Workers’ Compensation Act is designed to protect people who get hurt on the job.
 This includes employees who sustain a traumatic brain injury (TBI) as a result of a work accident.
 However, in 2013, the workers’ compensation laws governing head injuries in South Carolina underwent major changes.
 Whereas before, an injured worker could get lifetime benefits if he was permanently and totally disabled and had a physical brain injury, we must now prove that the brain damage itself is so severe, that the individual will never be able to regain meaningful employment.
 The change in law might sound like lawyer talk or semantics, but in my opinion, it may have opened a Pandora’s box.
 Short of on-the-job brain injuries that render a worker severely handicapped, how do we judge whether or not brain damage is severe?

 The brain is not like the knee or shoulder.
 When you bruise your brain or tear up the axons that carry messages between nerve cells, it does not result in a bit of a limp or a little less range of motion.
 Rather, it can devastate a person’s family and livelihood.